applanga/applanga-cli/README.md

 	The option is applicable only to file formats: csv, tsv, and xls.
 If the value is set to `true`, the downloaded files do not containe the base language column.
 This options by default is set to `false`.

 	***Example:*** `"excludeBaseLang": true`

+- **"skipNonStringValues"** *(push commands only)*

+	The option is applicable only to json file formats.
+This option by default is set to `false`.

+	If you are uploading a json file where any key is not a string, you will by default get an error during pushing, since non string content is not allowed.
+	With this option set to `true` non string values are ignored during import and no error is returned.

+	***Example:*** `"skipNonStringValues": true`

 - **"excludeHeaderRow"**